 The young woman took it and scanned it into her data pad.
 "You know I could have taken care of this at the table."

-"No," Shepard said, looking back where his crew sat.
-Tali was now sitting next to Joker, jabbing her claw furiously across the table at Garrus while the pilot's face was turning red with laughter.
+"No," Shepard looked back where his crew sat.
+Tali was furiously pounding Garrus's chest and Joker's face was turning red with laughter.
 "I should go."

 "Well, we thank you for coming in.
 That will be four hundred and eighty-six credits."